dapr/dotnet-sdk/daprdocs/content/en/dotnet-sdk-docs/dotnet-actors/dotnet-actors-serialization.md

 }
 ```

-And using our serialization attributes (again, opting for init-only setters since we're using the serailization attributes):
+And using our serialization attributes (again, opting for init-only setters since we're using the serialization attributes):

 ```csharp
 [DataContract]